-The photo above was taken this morning (30 October 2017) during a protest against farm murders in South Africa.
+On 30 October 2017, yet another protest against farm murders in South Africa was arranged in South Africa.
 I have written a post regarding the well known South African “Farm murders” campaign which was well received by many people in our country.
 This post was an attempt to bring the statistics used by many people and activists in our country into perspective.
 You can read all about that post here.

 It is a proven fact that most statistics and facts regarding farm murders in South Africa are totally “fake” and not trustworthy at all.
 Even AfriForum admitted and agreed that activists are using total fake statistics.
 AfriForum even goes so far as to completely distancing themselves from people who are embarking on this false and harmful strategies.

 Referring to my post about the false statistics, this is an email message that I received from a very senior person in AfriForum a few months ago:

 The AfriForum Research Institute (ANI) does not in any way affiliate with any outside parties.
 That being said, I would like to bring the most recent report of farm attacks and the 2016/2017 statistics under your attention.
 Please find the report attached.
 I do not, nor have I or will I ever, conducted my research solely with the focus on one race.
 All the statistics and reports released by myself on the topic includes ALL victims of farm attacks and farm murders irrespective of their race.
 It is my personal belief that doing so would harm the greater cause of addressing this issue and the race of the victims is, to me, irrelevant.
 Every life matters.
 I can not speak for individuals who quote statistics claiming otherwise.